 Crocuses cheerfully herald the coming spring with bright yellow flowers.
 They naturalize easily in gardens, offering clumps which grow larger year by year.

-A highly fragrant rose, the damask rose offers a profusion of pink flowers in the spring.
-It is a large and mostly upright rose, which has some use in perfume making.
-It has been used for rose oils, rose water, and cooking.
+The highly fragrant damask rose offers a profusion of pink flowers in the spring.
+Flowers from this large and mostly upright shrub have been used for centuries in perfume making, as well as for rose oil, rose water, and for cooking.

 This unique late-blooming bulb sports maroon flower-heads, for which it earns its common of drumstick allium.